-In June 2009, the FASB issued SFAS No. 166, "Accounting for Transfers of Financial Assets' ("SFAS 166").
-SFAS 166 removes the concept of a qualifying special-purpose entity (QSPE) from SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishment of Liabilities" ("SFAS 140") and removes the exception from applying FIN 46R.
+ASC 860, "Transfers and Servicing," removes the concept of a qualifying special-purpose entity ("QSPE") and removes the exception from applying to variable interest entities that are QSPEs.
 This statement also clarifies the requirements for isolation and limitations on portions of financial assets that are eligible for sale accounting.
-This statement is effective for fiscal years beginning after November 15, 2009.
-SFAS 166 is effective for the Company's year beginning January 1, 2010.
-The Company is currently evaluating the impact of adopting this standard on the Company's results of operations.
+This statement is effective for fiscal years beginning after November 15, 2009, and is effective for the Company's fiscal year beginning January 1, 2010.
+The Company does not expect there to be an impact from adopting this standard on the Company's results of operations.

-In June 2009, the FASB issued SFAS No. 167, "Amendments to FASB Interpretation No. 46(R)" ("SFAS 167").
-SFAS 167 amends the consolidation guidance for variable-interest entities ("VIE") and requires an enterprise to qualitatively assess the determination of the primary beneficiary (or "consolidator") of a VIE based on whether the entity has the power to direct matters that most significantly impact the activities of the VIE, and had the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
-SFAS 167 is effective for the Company's year beginning January 1,

-2010.
-The Company is currently evaluating the impact of adopting this standard on the Company's results of operations.
+ASC 810-10-25-38, "Consolidation," amends the consolidation guidance for variable-interest entities ("VIE") and requires an enterprise to qualitatively assess the determination of the primary beneficiary (or "consolidator") of a VIE based on whether the entity has the power to direct matters that most significantly impact the activities of the VIE, and had the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
+ASC 810 is effective for the Company's fiscal year beginning January 1, 2010.
+The Company does not expect there to be an impact from adopting this standard on the Company's results of operations.